-The Substance Use Committee runs a substance use support group for students, conducts specialized assessments when necessary to determine disposition of cases with substance use concerns, and advises outreach efforts regarding prevention.
+Students who need assistance with drug or alcohol problems may contact the Director of Educational Services.
+In addition to providing individual counseling, USTDTS operates a Substance Use Committee, composed of staff members with expertise in assessment and treatment of substance use disorders.
+The committee runs a substance use support group for students, conducts specialized assessments when necessary to determine disposition of cases with substance use concerns, and advises outreach efforts regarding prevention.
+The Director of Educational Services also maintains a list of referrals for substance abuse treatment.
+Students may be referred to an outside agency for treatment.
 Employees may obtain assistance from the Employee Assistance Program.
 It provides short-term counseling and crisis intervention for a wide variety of personal issues, including drug and alcohol abuse.
 The Employee Assistance Program is a free benefit offered to eligible employees.
 Additional information about treatment options provided by these resources may be found in hard copy at their respective offices.